Partner Spotlight: Kahuna Accounting

 How did you come to work with so many attorneys?

-Originally, we took on a handful of legal clients who needed help integrating Clio with their accounting software.
+Originally, we took on a handful of legal clients who needed help integrating their practice management solution with their accounting software.
 After working with a greater number of attorneys, we started asking more questions and realized that bookkeeping was a major problem for lawyers, especially small firms.

 Once we dug in a little deeper, we noticed that most small firms had the same problem: their practice management system, their accounting system, and their bank account were all saying different things.
 On top of this, we learned it’s extremely difficult for lawyers to find reliable bookkeeping help in their office.
 Having learned all this, we decided to work with as many small firms as we could to help.